MTV Brasil: History

+In early 2007, MTV Brasil stopped airing music videos, being its feature since its launch but was gradually reduced in the mid-2000s.

 On 2 December 2007, after the official start of commercial HDTV broadcasts in Brazil, MTV launched MTV HD, a simulcast of the main MTV service, featuring original high-definition series and MTV2's $2 Bill concerts.
 MTV HD is currently available over-the-air in São Paulo.
 In January 2008, MTV changed its broadcast frequency in Rio de Janeiro from UHF channel 24 to 48.
 On 1 September 2008 starts transmitting on satellite Star One C2 (70°W South America coverage) by analog system PAL-M, free-to-air frequency 4010H after being encrypted since 1993.
-This is seen as a response to NET Brasil (a wholly owned subsidiary of Organizações Globo that distributes channels to NET Serviços – and its affiliates – and SKY Brasil) dropping MTV from its systems, after disagreeing to MTV conditioning its carriage on cable and satellite to the carriage of Abril owned channels Fiz and Ideal, which, for low viewership (especially since they were never carried by Net or Sky), were closed down in July 2009.
+This is seen as a response to NET Brasil (a wholly owned subsidiary of Grupo Globo that distributes channels to NET Serviços – and its affiliates – and Sky) dropping MTV from its systems, after disagreeing to MTV conditioning its carriage on cable and satellite to the carriage of Abril owned channels Fiz and Ideal, which, for low viewership (especially since they were never carried by Net or Sky), were closed down in July 2009.
 MTV remains available on Net cable in markets where it's a must-carry station, for being a full-power broadcast station covering that market.

 In December 2009, Abril announced it would purchase Viacom's stake in MTV Brasil and gain exclusive rights to use the MTV brand in Brazil.

 MTV Brasil was one of the few MTV channels around the world that didn't air Laguna Beach or any of its spin-offs (such as The Hills), since they were picked up by competitor Multishow.

+Grupo Abril did not want to use the new logo, since the logo they used until February 2011 was being used for the MTVBR brand identity; however, since 2010, Viacom had been asking for an update.
+With many problems, MTV changed the logo in 2012 to avoid further problems with Viacom, since they were in conflict regarding MTV's programming schedule and the reality franchise "Shore".
+The problem worsened in 2012, with the new logo, which led journalists specializing in media to speculate about the sale of the channel and/or the return of the MTV brand to its worldwide owner, Viacom.

+Daniel Castro, from the R7 portal, published on his blog on 13 April 2012 that the then FOX, Valdemiro Santiago and the Portuguese group Ongoing were interested in buying the broadcaster.
+The following month, the program Comédia MTV ao Vivo showed a clip with a parody of the song Roda Viva, by Chico Buarque.
+In the clip, the comedians also mock the rumors of the sale of MTV Brasil.